 BSP has taken steps in response to this incident to prevent similar incidents from occurring in the future.
-Those steps have included working with leading cybersecurity experts to enhance the security of its email platform, increasing its email password complexity requirements, and implementing a policy of manually reviewing email logs on a weekly basis.
-BSP is also offering the potentially affected individuals credit monitoring, identity protection services, and identity theft insurance at no cost through ID Experts, which will help individuals resolve issues if their identity is compromised due to this incident.
+Those steps have included working with leading cybersecurity experts to further enhance the security of its email platform by implementing multi-factor authentication.
+Out of an abundance of caution, BSP also offered the potentially affected individuals complimentary credit monitoring, identity protection services, and identity theft insurance at no cost through IDX.